Illumina/NirvanaDocumentation/docs/core-functionality/gene-fusions.md

 Gene fusions often result from large genomic rearrangements such as structural variants.
 While WGS secondary analysis pipelines typically contain alignment and variant calling stages, very few of them contain dedicated gene fusion callers.
 When they are included, they are usually associated with RNA-Seq pipelines where gene fusions can be readily observed.

-Since gene fusions are frequently observed in cancer and since many sequencing experiments do not include paired RNA-Seq data, we have added gene fusion detection and annotation to Illumina Annotator.
+Since gene fusions are frequently observed in cancer and since many sequencing experiments do not include paired RNA-Seq data, we have added gene fusion detection and annotation to Nirvana.

 The rich diversity in gene fusion architectures and their likely mechanisms can be seen below: